vinc/littlewing/README.md

 A work in progress since December 2014.

-Tested on GNU/Linux 32 and 64 bits, should run anywhere.

 - [x] XBoard protocol
 - [x] Bitboard moves generation with De Bruijn sequence
 - [x] Quiescence search